rohithubb/customer-classification/README.md

-# customer-classification
 This project focuses on classifying customers into different segments based on their behavior and attributes using machine learning techniques.
-By analyzing customer data such as demographics, purchasing patterns, and browsing history.
+By analyzing customer data such as demographics, purchasing patterns, and browsing history, we aim to build a predictive model that helps businesses understand and target different customer groups more effectively.
+The goal is to improve customer engagement, optimize marketing strategies, and enhance overall business performance.

+We employ data preprocessing, feature engineering, and classification algorithms like Decision Trees, Random Forest, and Logistic Regression to achieve accurate segmentation.
+The model is evaluated using metrics such as accuracy, precision, recall, and F1-score.